scaffold-eth/scaffold-eth-typescript-challenges/README.md

 ---

+> ❗ ❗  Note that the testing file is a work in progress, so \packages\hardhat-ts\test\challenge-4.ts is incomplete.
+You can run `yarn test` if you like, but may have some failed tests, even with working code.

+---

 ### ⛳️ **Checkpoint 7: 💾 Deploy it!** 🛰

 📡 Edit the `defaultNetwork` to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/) in `packages/hardhat-ts/hardhat.config.ts`